Course Content and Outcome Guide for MUS 206

 - Course Title:

-- Intro to History of Rock Music
+- Introduction to the History of Rock Music

 - Credit Hours:

 - Lecture Hours:

 - Lecture/Lab Hours:

 - Special Fee:

 Course DescriptionIntroduces the history of rock music.
 Examines rock music's roots and development, its innovators and significant events through a cultural as well as musical perspective.
 Prerequisites/concurrent: WR 115 or equivalent placement test scores.